JACKBLACKCCS/proyecto_uneweb/README.md

 GitHub: @JACKBLACKCCS

-Project: Marketplace Unewed
+Project: Marketplace Uneweb

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!

 Feel free to check the issues page.

 ## ⭐ Show your support

 Give a ⭐️ if you like this project!

 ## 🙏 Acknowledgments

 Django community for the excellent documentation

 Bootstrap team for the responsive components

-Render for the seamless deployment platform
+PythonAnywhere for the reliable hosting platform

 PostgreSQL community for robust database management